opendocsg/slw-judgments-backfill/2015_SGHC_304/report.md

  (g) the failure to reimburse the plaintiff’s repair expenses for his car.

 3       As a consequence of my findings at [2] above, the plaintiff had established beyond a reasonable doubt that the defendants were guilty of contempt of court.
-My written judgment finding the defendants guilty of contempt of court can be found at _Ho Seow Wan v Ho Poey Wee and others_ [2015] SGHC 235 (“the 7 September 2015 Judgment”).
+My written judgment finding the defendants guilty of contempt of court can be found at _Ho Seow Wan v Ho Poey Wee and others_ <span class="citation">[2015] SGHC 235</span> (“the 7 September 2015 Judgment”).
 The defined terms used herein unless stated otherwise bear the same meaning as set out in the 7 September 2015 Judgment.

 4       I then invited the parties to submit on the appropriate sentences for the 1st and 2nd defendants respectively.